Join us in our weekly market thread.

 The Aussie dollar continued higher after showed life at the end of last week with the chikou and the Tenkan flattening above.
 AUD got back into range of 1/8 to 3/8 Murrey Math. $AUDUD closed right at tenkan trying to turn through Kijun

 New Zealand Dollar – NZDUSD

-The kiwi reversed higher at the end of the week in a 1-2pattern. #NZD is over ver the Tenkan with impulse and above is the previous daily channel, key is the tenkan and the Murrey Math 4/8
+The Kiwi motored after reversed higher at the end of last week in a 1-2pattern. #NZD is over the Kijun with impulse and above the previous daily channel closing in the cloud.
+Key was the tenkan and the Murrey Math 4/8 bust.

 Canadian Dollar – USDCAD

 The Loonie continues in its weekly channel with the USDCAD touching the upper band to sell off hard, accelerating as Kijun and Tenkan crossed as it went through cloud, breaking channel and cloud base which are now resistance.
 Kijun flattened at Tenkan.

 The Euro Weekly broke out of the bull flag that has been forming since Septembet last year with impulse to run into the Kijun.
 If we do get a rally over Kijun to cloud base Adam’s Theory should apply.

 Nothing new here ..
 EURGBP locked in the channel with the recent May resignation putting it back to the mean.
 Brexit channel closed over the Kijun as the EURUSD component held the channel, back testing the cloud.
 With all the politics the channel remains valid for now.

 Japanese Yen – USDJPY